arvidn/libtorrent/branches/libtorrent_utp/docs/tuning.rst

 In order to increase the possibility of read cache hits, set the ``session_settings::cache_expiry`` to a large number.
 This won't degrade anything as long as the client is only seeding, and not downloading any torrents.

+In order to increase the disk cache hit rate, you can enable suggest messages based on what's in the read cache.
+To do this, set ``session_settings::suggest_mode`` to ``session_settings::suggest_read_cache``.
+This will send suggest messages to peers for the most recently used pieces in the read cache.
+This is especially useful if you also enable explicit read cache, by settings ``session_settings::explicit_read_cache`` to the number of pieces to keep in the cache.
+The explicit read cache will make the disk read cache stick, and not be evicted by cache misses.
+The explicit read cache will automatically pull in the rarest pieces in the read cache.

+Assuming that you seed much more data than you can keep in the cache, to a large numbers of peers (so that the read cache wouldn't be useful anyway), this may be a good idea.

+When peers first connect, libtorrent will send them a number of allow-fast messages, which lets the peers download certain pieces even when they are choked, since peers are choked by default, this often triggers immediate requests for those pieces.
+In the case of using explicit read cache and suggesting those pieces, allowing fast pieces should be disabled, to not systematically trigger requests for pieces that are not cached for all peers.
+You can turn off allow-fast by settings ``session_settings::allowed_fast_set_size`` to 0.

+As an alternative to the explicit cache and suggest messages, there's a *guided cache* mode.
+This means the size of the read cache line that's stored in the cache is determined based on the upload rate to the peer that triggered the read operation.
+The idea being that slow peers don't use up a disproportional amount of space in the cache.
+This is enabled through ``session_settings::guided_read_cache``.

+In cases where the assumption is that the cache is only used as a read-ahead, and that no other peer will ever request the same block while it's still in the cache, the read cache can be set to be *volatile*.
+This means that every block that is requested out of the read cache is removed immediately.
+This saves a significant amount of cache space which can be used as read-ahead for other peers.
+This mode should **never** be combined with either ``explicit_read_cache`` or ``suggest_read_cache``, since those uses opposite strategies for the read cache.
+You don't want to on one hand attract peers to request the same pieces, and on the other hand assume that they won't request the same pieces and drop them when the first peer requests it.
+To enable volatile read cache, set ``session_settings::volatile_read_cache`` to true.

 send buffer low watermark
 -------------------------